 taking my make-up off before bed and using a little serum and moisturizer is pretty ingrained.
 I am pretty obsessed with my Clarisonic.
-That thing is amazing…it totally changed my skin.
+That thing is amazing…it changed my skin.
 I also really like all the Dr. Hashkua products for skincare.
 For make-up I love Laura Mercier tinted moisturizer.
-It’s not heavy, but just makes my skin look instantly better.
-I also usually do a sort of messy smoky eye (even for day) and then just some lip balm.
+It’s not heavy but just makes my skin look instantly better.
+I also usually do a sort of messy smoky eye (even for the day) and then just some lip balm.
 I’ve been doing that look for a while…it might be time to switch things up a bit.

 Your favorite family trip ever?

 For the past seven years, we’ve taken the girls to the beach in Florida every April with the same two families.
-The consistency of that vacation really allows us to totally relax, since we sort of know the routine in and out, resulting in some amazing family memories over the years.
+The consistency of that vacation allows us to relax since we sort of know the routine in and out, resulting in some amazing family memories over the years.
 So those trips are up there, but I think my favorite was the trip we took to Marfa, Texas this past summer.
 Marfa is this crazy, sleepy west Texas desert town that also happens to be a mecca for high art.
 It’s so odd and magical.
-We spent three days there just cruising around town on our bikes and swimming in spring fed pools and looking at amazing art.
+We spent three days there just cruising around town on our bikes and swimming in spring-fed pools and looking at amazing art.
 There were no traditionally “kid-centered” activities and yet the girls would consider it their favorite trip of all time.
 They talk about it non-stop.

-Do you have any personal a-ha tip that you want to tell us about?
+Do you have any personal a-ha tips that you want to tell us about?

 I’m not sure this qualifies as an a-ha tip, but in the past year, I’ve discovered the genius of browning butter for recipes.
 It sounds dramatic, but it changed my life.
 I’m here to say that browned butter makes everything taste crazy good.

 Do you feel your best when?

 In the morning after a cup of strong coffee.
 I’m always at my very best between 7-10 am.
 I just have this sense that anything is possible… The morning holds immense promise for me.

 Favorite clothing item and why?